Damianonymous/streamlink-plugins/readme.md

 Useful informations:
 - the time interval between attempts was calculated for an average PC/Laptop, for an average internet connection and for 5..10 sessions.
 For other characteristics you may need to increase/decrease it.
-Why a random value and not a fixed value: because, when you start multiple sessions, they tend to syncronize all together and then spam the site.
-In a few minutes the site will temporary block your connection.
 - at the end of each of the Recorder_\*.cmd files you'll find a string looking like this "720p_alt,720p,best".
 Here you can set the video quality of the recording.
 720p and 1080p are preffered; "best" automatically chooses the highest value but it isn't always preffered...

 Have fun :)